-Suppose you don’t know what I’m talking about (or are just intrigued by the topic).
-In that case, our article today will examine how our collective human activityโnotably our overconsumptionโhas contributed to the problems our planet and we as individuals are facing.
-We’ll also consider what might happen if we all adopted a more minimalist lifestyle and consumed only what we needed.
+In this article, we examine how our collective human activity – notably our overconsumption – has contributed to the problems our planet and we as individuals are facing: pollution and environmental degradation, exorbitant debt, increasing stress and burnout (just to name a few).
+We also consider what might happen if we all adopted a more minimalist lifestyle and consumed only what we need.
+Intrigued?
+Let’s get right into it.

 Why are we (humans) addicted to stuff?